 13. Give yourself some real, good, self-love!

-Practicing self-love and self-compassion will help every aspect of your mental health, especially when you’re feeling down about how anxious you feel (the anxiety-shame spiral is real folks!)
+Practicing self-love and self-compassion will help every aspect of your wellbeing, especially when you’re feeling down about how anxious you feel (the anxiety-shame spiral is real folks!)
 Try these self-love journal prompts that will help you along your self-love journey.

 Journaling is good for everything emotional!
-It’s the perfect self-care go-to because you can journal for stress-relief, gratitude, self-love, anxiety-relief, inner-child work, and so much more!
+It’s the perfect self-care go-to because you can journal for stress-relief, gratitude, self-love, and so much more!

 15. Doing a deep (and uncomfortable ) self-assessment